HwWobbe/Wip-Main/README.md

       - 'space' ( 'place' ) will be a functions of needToBeAt, so also ...
     - AI should aid in the maintenance of this microContent
       - consider, test, and confirm the ways to automate this
-  - confirm thee value of the BraveBrowser
+  - confirm the value of the BraveBrowser
 - ...